-Doug Heslep Fine Art Logo
+Doug Heslep Fine Art

-Doug Heslep Self-Portrait
+Doug Heslep

-Doug Heslep / Self-Portrait
+Doug Heslep

 ARTIST’S STATEMENT

-With an ever-evolving creative palette, I pour equal energy and effort into every artistic endeavor I undertake.
-As I witness it all through the lens of my camera, each genre I delve into becomes a conduit for to share my excitement and inspiration.
-Every edition I capture or create is born from tireless exploration and effort, a meticulous final examination, anchored with an unwavering commitment towards delivering excellence.
+Within an ever-evolving creative quest, I pour consistent energy and effort into every artistic endeavor I undertake.
+As I explore through the lens of my camera, each genre I delve into becomes a conduit for me to share my excitement and inspiration.
+Every edition I create is born from tireless effort, a meticulous final examination, and anchored with an unwavering commitment towards delivering the optimum.
+I am my own toughest critic, never settling for anything less than the best of my ability.
+I don’t compete with anyone but myself, and confidently commit that the term, “that’s good enough”, will never leave my lips.
+I strive for my results to transcend even my own expectations, thus my art becoming a living testament of my dedication.

 doug heslep